Embossing Paste with Metal Stencils

 sandpainted" look to it.

-1. When using embossing paste on the brass stencils, you need to work
+1. When using embossing paste on the metal stencils, you need to work

 quickly, because the paste sets up in 20-40 minutes and you don't want

-it to dry into the fine bridgework of the brass stencils.
+it to dry into the fine bridgework of the stencils.

 2. Make sure you are working on a hard flat surface and the stencil needs